cakephp/docs/en/core-libraries/httpclient.rst

 You can access headers through a few different methods.
 Header names are always treated as case-insensitive values when accessing them through methods::

-    // Get all the headers with array values.
+    // Get all the headers as an associative array.
     $response->getHeaders();

     // Get a single header as an array.